Steps to build a database with CSV files

 Second, relational databases offer superior data management with greater consistency and flexibility.
 Flat CSV or other types of files can become unmanageable, and inaccessible.
 A relational database allows you to enforce data types using schemas thus reducing many potential errors.
 Relational databases also offer greater flexibility since you can generate more complex data from relatively simple tables using complex queries.

 Third, relational databases solve the problem of data redundancy: a good relational database is designed around minimizing data duplication and inconsistent dependencies, through a process called “normalization”.
-Normalization is the process of organizing the data in your database, and involves both creating tables and defining the relations between them.
+Normalization is the process of organizing the data in your database and involves both creating tables and defining the relations between them.
 Data normalization helps rid of anomalies that may slow down and negatively impact the analysis of data, therefore a well-functioning and organized database needs to undergo normalization to be successfully analyzed for data insights.

 Fourth, relational databases have become the industry standard and database management systems (DBMS), since they are easier to implement and administer.
 Most databases used today are based on the relational model; it typically offers an advanced set of features that you’d want for any database such as backups, failover, and access management.